does-not-compile/RecommenderSystem-CourseraCourses/README.md

 # Recommender System for Coursera Courses

 Recommender System for Coursera Courses as part of the IBM Machine Learning Professional Certificate.
-In this project, several supervised and unsupervised machine learning algorithms like KNN, Logistic Regression, SVM, RandomForest, KMeans are employed to get new course recommendations for users.
+In this project, several supervised and unsupervised machine learning algorithms (e.g. KNN, Logistic Regression, SVM, RandomForest, KMeans), and a Neural Network (tensorflow/keras) are employed to get new course recommendations for users based on Course Similarity or User Profile.

 The streamlit library is used as frontend.